zhouxf53/tf_cpp_jetson_xavier/README.md

   /usr/lib/python3/dist-packages
 Please input the desired Python library path to use.
 Default is [/usr/local/lib/python3.5/dist-packages]

 Do you wish to build TensorFlow with jemalloc as malloc support?
-[Y/n]: jemalloc as malloc support will be enabled for TensorFlow.
+[Y/n]: n

 Do you wish to build TensorFlow with Google Cloud Platform support?
-[Y/n]: n No Google Cloud Platform support will be enabled for TensorFlow.
+[Y/n]: n

 Do you wish to build TensorFlow with Hadoop File System support?
-[Y/n]: n No Hadoop File System support will be enabled for TensorFlow.
+[Y/n]: n

 Do you wish to build TensorFlow with Amazon S3 File System support?
-[Y/n]: n No Amazon S3 File System support will be enabled for TensorFlow.
+[Y/n]: n

 Do you wish to build TensorFlow with Apache Kafka Platform support?
-[Y/n]: n No Apache Kafka Platform support will be enabled for TensorFlow.
+[Y/n]: n

-Do you wish to build TensorFlow with XLA JIT support? [y/N]:
+Do you wish to build TensorFlow with XLA JIT support? [y/N]: n
-No XLA JIT support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with GDR support? [y/N]:
+Do you wish to build TensorFlow with GDR support? [y/N]: n
-No GDR support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with VERBS support? [y/N]:
+Do you wish to build TensorFlow with VERBS support? [y/N]: n
-No VERBS support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]:
+Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]: n
-No OpenCL SYCL support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with CUDA support? [y/N]: y CUDA support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with CUDA support? [y/N]: y

 Please specify the CUDA SDK version you want to use, e.g. 7.0.
-[Leave empty to default to CUDA 9.0]:
+[Leave empty to default to CUDA 9.0]: 10.0

 Please specify the location where CUDA 9.0 toolkit is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:

 Please specify the cuDNN version you want to use.
-[Leave empty to default to cuDNN 7.0]: 7.3.1
+[Leave empty to default to cuDNN 7.0]: 7.3.2

 Please specify the location where cuDNN 7 library is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda]:/usr/lib/aarch64-linux-gnu
+[Default is /usr/local/cuda]:
+/usr/lib/aarch64-linux-gnu

-Do you wish to build TensorFlow with TensorRT support? [y/N]: y TensorRT support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with TensorRT support? [y/N]: n TensorRT support will be enabled for TensorFlow.

 Please specify the location where TensorRT is installed.
 [Default is /usr/lib/aarch64-linux-gnu]:

 Please specify the NCCL version you want to use.
-[Leave empty to default to NCCL 1.3]:
+[Leave empty to default to NCCL 1.3]: 1.3

 Please specify a list of comma-separated Cuda compute capabilities you want to build with.
 You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
 Please note that each additional compute capability significantly increases your build time and binary size.
-[Default is: 3.5,5.2]6.2
+[Default is: 3.5,5.2] 7.2

-Do you want to use clang as CUDA compiler? [y/N]: nvcc will be used as CUDA compiler.
+Do you want to use clang as CUDA compiler? [y/N]: n nvcc will be used as CUDA compiler.

 Please specify which gcc should be used by nvcc as the host compiler.
 [Default is /usr/bin/gcc]:

-Do you wish to build TensorFlow with MPI support? [y/N]:
+Do you wish to build TensorFlow with MPI support? [y/N]: n
-No MPI support will be enabled for TensorFlow.

 Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:

 Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]:
 Not configuring the WORKSPACE for Android builds.